JaniHarkonen/OpenIVFaceRigFix/README.md

 2. The program will prompt you to enter the paths of the `ONIM` files that you want to fix.
 After entering a path, press ENTER and either enter the next path or press ENTER again to fix the files.

-3. The will list the paths of the files being fixed and finally show a summary of the number of files that were fixed, if the fix was successful.
+3. The program will list the paths of the files being fixed and finally show a summary of the number of files that were fixed, if the fix was successful.
 If not, an error will be shown.